z4kn4fein/stashbox/docs/docs/guides/advanced-registration.md

 <CodeDescPanel>
 <div>

-If you have some pre-evaluated dependencies you'd like to inject at resolution time, you can set them as an injection parameter during registration.
+If you have pre-evaluated dependencies you'd like to inject at resolution time, you can set them as injection parameters during registration.

 :::note
-Injection parameter names are matched to constructor argument and field/property names.
+Injection parameter names are matched to constructor arguments or field/property names.
 :::

 </div>